lienghongky/cxm-vision/README.md

 ## Acknowledgement

-This project adopts the **MambaOut** model from the paper *"Do We Really Need Mamba for Vision?"* (CVPR 2025) using U-net architecture to perform image restoration tasks effectively.
+This project adopts the **Gated-CNN** from **MambaOut** model from the paper *"Do We Really Need Mamba for Vision?"* (CVPR 2025) using U-net architecture to perform image restoration tasks effectively.
 For more details on MambaOut, visit the [MambaOut GitHub repository](https://github.com/yuweihao/MambaOut).

 For more details, refer to the documentation or contact the project maintainers.